-Clients who have successfully completed drug or alcohol detox but still require around-the-clock care for their substance abuse should undergo residential treatment.
-Individuals who are struggling with minor medical complications associated with their withdrawal or addiction should undergo residential treatment.
-However if the medical complications are severe or life threatening then the client should be placed in a hospitalized setting until they are medically stable.
+Clients who have successfully completed drug or alcohol detox but still require around-the-clock support for their substance abuse should undergo residential treatment.
+Individuals who are struggling with minor medical complications associated with their withdrawal or addiction may undergo residential treatment.
+However, if the medical complications are severe or life-threatening, the client should be placed in a hospitalized setting until medically stable.

-How is residential treatment different than outpatient treatment?
+How is residential treatment different from outpatient treatment?

-Outpatient treatment programs often include many of the same therapies offered in inpatient treatment, but clients reside at home whereas clients in residential treatment are required to stay at the facility for the entirety of the program, including overnight.
+Inpatient and outpatient treatment programs often include many of the same therapies, but outpatient clients reside at home, whereas residential clients live on-campus for the entirety of the program, including overnight.
 The benefits of inpatient treatment include: